 We enjoy going out and exploring and we’re not going to let anything stop us!

 Kayleigh: I love going to the theatre and have had really good experiences in both West End London theatres and at my local theatre in Plymouth.
 Box office and venue staff have been very accommodating and helpful with my access needs.
-I also enjoy exploring different countries and cultures, although traveling by plane is not always easy.
+I also enjoy exploring different countries and cultures, although travelling by plane is not always easy.
 On one plane journey, I was asked to sit on the end of an aisle.
 Even though we explained that I needed to sit between mum and dad so I could get up to use the toilet during the flight, the flight attendant was adamant and was extremely rude to us when we tried to explain.
 I know that airlines have their health and safety rules, but it would have been more of a safety issue if I had sat in the end seat as I wouldn’t have been able to move!
 Eventually I got the seat I wanted but it was quite stressful.
 It won’t stop us travelling by plane another time, though!

 Annette: As a family, we really enjoy eating out and seeing live music.
 We also love visiting sites of historical interest like the Tower of London or Plymouth Barbican.
 Sites like these can’t be adapted, so we prepare ourselves for cobbled paths and roads that aren’t wheelchair friendly.
 We also love travelling and exploring new places – although travelling by plane can take some effort, as Kayleigh has to be carried to and from her seat while her wheelchair is stored away with the rest of her luggage.